 Tax advisor; Recognising foreign professional qualifications

 The aptitude test is a subform of the tax consultant examination.
-If both the requirements for admission to the tax consultant examination and the conditions for admission to the aptitude test are met, the applicant is free to choose which form of examination he applies for.
+If both the requirements for admission to the tax consultant examination and the conditions for admission to the aptitude test are met, the applicant is free to decide which form of examination he applies for.

 - The required qualifications or evidence of formal qualifications must have been issued in a Member State or Contracting State or Switzerland by a competent authority in accordance with the laws, regulations and administrative provisions of that State.

 Application forms are available on the Internet of the Chambers of Tax Consultants.

-- § 39 Tax Consultancy Act (StBerG)
+§ 37a Tax Consultancy Act (StBerG)

-- § 38 Tax Consultancy Act (StBerG)
+§ 38 Tax Consultancy Act (StBerG)

-- § 37a Tax Consultancy Act (StBerG)
+§ 39 Tax Consultancy Act (StBerG)

 Further information can be found on the websites of the Chambers of Tax Advisors of the respective federal states.